tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use roman numeral months to avoid language and day/month vs month/day order.
+Implementations should translate unambiguously interpretable names and abbreviations of months to their integer month values 1-12.
+Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use roman numeral months to avoid language and day/month vs month/day order concerns.
 In these cases, the result will be AMENDED numeric equivalents.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************